tiberlab/tibercad/manual/Sphinx/Complete/input/Atomistic.rst

 Passivation of  surface  states  is  *true*.
 Since the  mesh  dimension is 1D, periodicity is  imposed along  y and  z  axis.

 *random_alloy = true*  means  that  the  InGaN alloy in  the  well1  region  will  be generated  with  random  substitution.
-The  random  distribution  will be  uniform,  since *clustering = false*.
+The  random  distribution  will be  uniform,  since *clustering = In* is commented.
 We  define a *random_generator_seed = 5*,  which  can  be  used  in  a  following calculation  to  obtain  exactly  the  same  atomic  structure.
 *extract_alloy_statistics = true* will  write info on  local concentration, obtained averaging on local  spheres defined by *control_volume_radius = 0.5*.